fatihunlu/tft-tactician/README.md

 yarn lint
 ```

-## A quick thank-you

-I put this together for the love of TFT and as a playground to learn — no big company behind it, just curiosity.
-If it saved you a scroll or a bad pivot, that already makes my day.

-If you feel like it:

-- **Star the repo** — it’s free, takes two seconds, and it really does help others stumble onto the project.
-Means a lot ⭐
-- **Say hi with a PR or an issue** — wrong item on a comp, a typo, a comp you swear by, or a half-baked feature idea; I read all of it 🔧
+## Thanks for being here

+Built with love for TFT.
+If this project helped you find a comp faster or avoid a terrible pivot, that already means a lot.

+If you’d like to support it, leave a star ⭐, open an issue, or send a PR.
-Either way, thanks for being here.
-See you on the ladder.
+Thanks again — see you on the ladder.

 ## License